Glacier-Ice/data-sci-api/docs/docs/EN/resources.md

 - All variables that can address the demography or level of public governance.

 Those datasets are not available for all localities, and many of them don't have quality control or have a vague definition thus make it impossible to make a cross-border comparison.
 It's worth noticing that even between OECD countries, the level of information disclosure between countries varies.
-Not to mention other countries that has more diverged economic or social natural.
+Not to mention other countries that has more diverged economic or social nature.

 However, some crowd-sourcing/self-organizing research groups has managed to form some of the datasets in several places.
 Including the famous [covid-tracking project](https://covidtracking.com/) and [JHU dashboard](http://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html) in the US.